MicrosoftDocs/azure-docs/articles/iot-central/howto-set-up-template-pnp.md

 1. Go to the **Device Templates** page in your IoT Central application.
 1. Select **+ New**, then select **Custom**.
-1. Enter a name for your template, such as **Refrigerated Vending Machine**.
+1. Enter a name for your template, such as **Environmental Sensor**.
 1. Press **Enter**.
 IoT Central creates an empty device template.

 ## Manage a device template